The contact process with fitness on random trees: Introduction

-A natural generalization of the contact process is to introduce inhomogeneity into the graph by associating a random fitness to each vertex that influences how likely the vertex is to receive and to pass on the infection.
-Peterson \cite{peterson2011contact} introduced the contact process on a (deterministic) complete graph with random vertex-dependent infection rates.
-In this model, the rate at which the infection travels along the edge depends on the vertex weights.
+A natural generalization of the contact process is to introduce inhomogeneities into the graph by associating a random fitness to each vertex that influences how likely the vertex is to receive and to pass on the infection.
+Peterson \cite{peterson2011contact} introduced the contact process with inhomogeneous weights on the complete graph so that the infection rate between vertices $i$ and $j$ is $\lambda \mathcal{F}_i \mathcal{F}_j / n$, where $\lambda >0$ is a parameter, $n$ is the graph size and $\mathcal{F}_i$ and $\mathcal{F}_j$ are the (random) fitness values of vertices $i$ and $j$.
 More precisely, under a second moment assumption on the weights, he proved that there is a phase transition at $\lambda_c>0$ such that for $\lambda<\lambda_c$ the contact process dies out in logarithmic time, and for $\lambda>\lambda_c$ the contact process lives for an exponential amount of time.
-The way that the infection rates were chosen by Peterson was inspired by inhomogeneous random graphs as introduced by Chung and Lu \cite{Chung2002TheAD}, where, given a sequence of vertex weights, the probability that there is an edge connecting two vertices is proportional to the product of the weights.
+The way that the infection rates were chosen by Peterson was inspired by inhomogeneous random graphs as introduced by Chung and Lu \cite{Chung2002TheAD}.
 Xue \cite{xue2015lattice, xue2019lattice} studied the contact process with random vertex weights with bounded support on oriented lattices.
 In particular, the author investigates in \cite{xue2015lattice} the asymptotic behaviour of the critical value when the lattice dimension grows.
 Later, Pan et al. \cite{xue2017regular} extended his result to the case of regular trees.
 The reader is also referred to \cite{xue2013regular, xue2016recovery} for further results about the contact process with random weights and bounded support on regular graphs.
+In all these cases the fitness is bounded from above, while we would also like to consider the case when this does not hold.